What is the Cost of an Orangery?

 Here are a few things to think about when planning your new orangery, with the view to limiting the cost of your project.

 How you construct your orangery will affect its price.
 For example, brick is more expensive than glass.
 A traditional orangery uses more masonry than glazing, so you’ll need to extend your budget if you’ve decided to opt for a traditional brick-built orangery.
-There are however plenty of alternatives to brick which you can discuss with your installer or builder.
+There are however plenty of alternatives to brick which you can discuss with your installer or builder to reduce the cost of your orangery.

-To achieve optimal thermal performance – and depending on the design of your orangery – you’ll need to compare:
+To achieve optimal thermal performance – and depending on the design of your orangery – you’ll need to compare these to get a cost for your orangery:

 - Standard Glass versus Performance Glass.
 Performance glass can have a big impact on the comfort if your new orangery.
-You can specify performance glass with a number of characteristics like solar glare reduction, thermal efficiency, UV protection, self-cleaning, noise reduction, etc. Performance glass can add a slight premium to the price, but is worth it particularly if you have a sunny or shady spot.
+You can specify performance glass with a number of characteristics like solar glare reduction, thermal efficiency, UV protection, self-cleaning, noise reduction, etc. Performance glass can add to the cost of your orangery, but is worth it, particularly if you have a sunny or shady spot.

 Choosing the Right Installer